Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 which should suffice for most people.

-The rest of the page covers the details on exactly how `PAOverride` works, and all the ways to customize how the pitch accent is displayed
+The rest of the page covers the details on exactly how `PAOverride` works, and all the ways to customize how the pitch accent is displayed.

-!!! note
-    Don't know what pitch accent is?
-    See [here](ui.md#pitch-accent) for a very brief summary.
+---

 # Colored Pitch Accent